Catch-and-Release Trout: Stunning Best Practices

 Handle Trout Gently and Correctly

 Keep the fish close to the water at all times.
-If it begins to struggle, lower it gently and allow it to recover.
-A trout that is still energetic enough to fight may not be ready for release, but a trout that is being handled properly will usually settle more quickly.
+If it begins to struggle, lower it gently and let it recover.
+A trout that is still energetic enough to fight may not be ready for release, but a trout handled correctly will usually settle more quickly.
+In most situations, less handling is better than more.

 Keep Fingers Outside the Gill Plate